 - Deehan's family lost their home in Poway in October 2007 to the Witch Creek Fire, one of several massive wildfires spurred by the Santa Ana winds that devastated Southern California.
-They were able to move many possessions to his father's office ahead of the blaze. - Deehan made his collegiate debut in the season opener against Colorado State his true freshman season (2008).
-Deehan made his first four games later as he started against Texas. - Deehan recorded his first career touchdown on a seven-yard grab against Eastern Washington (2008); it was his second career game.
+They were able to move many possessions to his father's office ahead of the blaze. - Deehan started and had a career-best three receptions for 20 yards against Colorado State to open the 2009 season.
+His three receptions against CSU were just two fewer than his entire freshman season. - Deehan made his collegiate debut in the season opener against Colorado State his true freshman season (2008).
+Deehan made his first start four games later as he got the call against Texas. - Deehan recorded his first career touchdown on a seven-yard grab against Eastern Washington (2008); it was his second career game.
 With that touchdown, Deehan became the first true freshman tight end to record a receiving touchdown in 25 years.
 You have to go back to Oct.
-8, 1983 when Jon Embree caught a 4-yard touchdown against Missouri for the last time a true freshman caught a touchdown at CU. - He played in all 12 games in 2008 and made six starts.
+8, 1983 when Jon Embree caught a 4-yard touchdown against Missouri for the last time a true freshman caught a touchdown at CU.

+· He played in all 12 games in 2008 and made six starts.